treangenlab/radmicrobes/session3/README.md

 ### Genotyping - Measures of Genetic Relatedness

-This section is going to focus on how genetic relatedness is defined and the tools that we can use to measure genetic relatedness.
-As alluded to in the previous section, we can achieve increasing levels of resolution to increase probability that we can discern if two or more isolates likely descended from a common recent ancestor:
+As alluded to in the previous section, we can achieve increasing levels of genetic resolution to increase probability that we can discern if two or more isolates likely descended from a common recent ancestor:

 <p align="center">
 <img src="https://github.com/treangenlab/radmicrobes/blob/main/session3/Images/Genetic_Relatedness.jpg" width="750" height="450">